Kent State quarterback Nick Holley did his best Julian Edelman impersonation in shredding the University at Buffalo defense Saturday.

-The redshirt junior never had played quarterback for the Golden Flashes the last three-plus years.
-But the former high school option quarterback was pressed into service after Kent State’s top two QBs both went down with season-ending injuries in the first four weeks.
+The red-shirt junior never had played quarterback for the Golden Flashes the past three-plus years.
+But the former high school option QB was pressed into service after Kent State’s top two QBs both went down with season ending injuries in the first four weeks.

 The Golden Flashes have stumbled upon a star.
 At 5-foot-10, 198 pounds, Holley resembles Edelman, the New England Patriots star receiver who excelled at quarterback for Kent State from 2006 to 2008.

 Holley produced 402 yards of offense in a 31-27 loss to Akron last week and was even better in his second college start.